valango/react-svelte-vue/README.md

 ### Vue
 1. **Installation:** adding the packages and configuring the loaders was a breeze, but [Vue CLI](https://github.com/vuejs/vue-cli) might be a better choice in real life.
-   Also, there is absolutely awesome [Quasar framework](https://quasar.dev/) out there!
+   Also, there is an awesome [Quasar framework](https://quasar.dev/) out there!
 1. I've been using Vue for years, by now.
 I think its well-structured, flexible and incremental.
 An initial learning curve may be a bit steeper than with React or Svelte.